Adding GitLab Projects

 You can select multiple Projects within the Group, or All Projects (recommended).

-Repositories should now appear on the PullRequest dashboard page when the GitLab Group is selected from the Organizations drop-down menu at the top-left portion of the screen.
+Repositories should now appear on the PullRequest page when the GitLab Group is selected from the Organizations drop-down menu at the top-left portion of the screen.